pablovegan/QAOA-Classifier/README.md

 3. The main module of the quantum classifier is found in ``Classifier/quantum_classifier.py``.
 4. The database is stored in the ``Data`` folder.

-### Problem

-The program works untill the optimization step.
-It apparently does not detect that the parameters have ```require_grad = True``` turned on.
-It then gives an ```IndexError: tuple index out of range``` in the grad function of the Pennylane library.
-In the future, I will investigate the issue and try to fix it...

 [1] Farhi, Goldstone, Gutmann, "A Quantum Approximate Optimization Algorithm" (2014) arXiv:1411.4028